Sheriff

 INFORMATION SHEET

-PROCEDURES REQUIRED TO OBTAIN ABANDONED VEHICLE TITLE IN BIG HORN COUNTY EFFECTIVE 12/12/2011
+PROCEDURES REQUIRED TO OBTAIN ABANDONED VEHICLE TITLE IN BIG HORN COUNTY EFFECTIVE 09/30/2025.
+Instructions and packet can be found by downloading this form: Abandoned Vehicle Instructions and Application Form

 1. This process applies to abandoned vehicles – those left unattended on private property without the express consent of the property owner or lessee for at least 30 days.